Closed

 Processing and Agreement

-- Applications are reviewed after submission, with decisions generally expected in February/March.
+- Applications are reviewed after submission and decisions are issued later in the intake cycle.

 Additional information

-- Applicants may request a complimentary consultation with a road safety engineer to support project planning.
+- Applicants may request a complimentary consultation with a road safety engineer for project planning.

 Contacts